 - Elimination of the projected deficit of £1.07 billion by 2020/21;

-- Increased focus on self-care and prevention;
+- Increase the focus on self-care and prevention;

-- Increased integration of services;
+- Increase integration of services

-In November 2016, the leaders of five councils in west Yorkshire wrote to NHS England to voice concerns they had not been given proper scrutiny of the West Yorkshire and Harrogate STP.
+In November 2016, the leaders of five councils in West Yorkshire wrote to NHS England to voice concerns they had not been given proper scrutiny of the West Yorkshire and Harrogate STP.